Rosario Borgio

-Rosario Borgio (1893 – February 21, 1919) was an early Italian mobster establishing one of the first organized crime operations in the America Midwest during the early 20th century.
+Rosario Borgio (1894 – February 21, 1919) was an early Italian mobster establishing one of the first organized crime operations in the Midwestern United States during the early 20th century.
 In 1917, as the leader of Akron's Black Hand, he offered gang members $250 for each police officer they killed.
 He died by electric chair in 1919.
 Borgio's many aliases included: Russell Berg, Russell Burch, Mike Burga, Joe Filastocco, Joe Philostopo, Pippino Napolitano, Joe Neapolitan, Rosario Borge, Rosario Borgi, and Rosario Borgia.

 Biography

 Borgio was born in 1893 in Sant'Agata del Bianco, Calabria, Italy, perhaps to Giovanni and Maria Borgi.
 He took up crime as a child and by his early teens was "a hardened criminal."
 Borgio briefly worked as a professional wrestler and a barber and had at least one sibling, Salvatore.
 Borgio immigrated to the United States in 1910 and moved to Akron shortly after, where he married Filomena Matteo, also an Italian immigrant.
 The couple opened a brothel under the guise of a "soft-drink establishment" from their home on North Howard.
 Police raided the business in February 1916 and arrested the couple and two of its "waitresses," but all four were released on a $100 bail.
 Borgio moved the brothel across town after the arrest.
 He filed for divorce against his wife on grounds of adultery but it was withdrawn shortly after.
 Around this time, Borgio was also arrested for illegal concealed carry by Officer Edward Costigan.

 Along with the brothel, Rosario operated a successful general store, which he used as a front for the criminal options taking place in the two back rooms.
 He claimed his home was "police proof," as the property was guarded by an extensive security system including alarms on both the front and back stairs; pits built into the stairs which held foot-long steel spikes; a solid steel door; and a large arsenal of weapons including shotguns, rifles, pistols, and submachine guns.

 Before long, Borgio controlled the Akron arm of Black Hand, a criminal organization aimed primarily at Midwestern cities with growing Italian communities.
 He was involved with illegal gambling, bootlegging, blackmail, drug peddling, and prostitution, and was known to gather at a pool hall on Furnace Street with his men.
 Borgio had extensive political protection, with much of the city's politicians on his payroll; Akron's police force, however, remained considerably immune to his bribery.
 In early 1917, Akron police began raiding Borgio's gambling dens and brothels, arresting gang members and clientele indiscriminately.